 Working with specialty pharmacies to facilitate treatment access

-Setting up self-administration training, if requested
+Setting up administration training for patients and caregivers, if requested

 Informing patients and family members about additional resources available to them